-Rice swaps Mustangs for Winton - Speedcafe
+Rice to run Trans Am at Winton - Speedcafe

 Jackson Rice will race in the National Trans Am Series at Winton Raceway this weekend.

-Currently second in the TA2 points standing and just five off the lead after the third round last weekend, the Mudtamer Ford Mustang steerer will join Dream Racing Australia team owner Craig Scutella and Josh Webster in a three-car line-up, taking over the spot vacated by Tyler Everingham who has moved into the Dunlop Super3 Series.
+Currently second in the TA2 points standing and just five off the lead after the third round last weekend, the Mudtamer Ford Mustang steerer will join Dream Racing Australia team owner Craig Scutella and Josh Webster in a three-car line-up, taking over the spot vacated by Tyler Everingham who has moved to The Academy Racing.

 “It’s tough and tight in National Trans Am, with a lot of quick guys, so it will be good to come off the back of Queensland to have another run,” said Rice.